Basem Hassan is a faculty member at Brookdale Community College, where he teaches graphic design.

 Reuben Jackson is a music critic, poet, and educator.

-Maria Romero is Mexican-American, a lawyer, and a mother.
+Maria Romero is Mexican American, an attorney working in legal services, and a mother.
 She lives in Seattle.

 Allee Ramadhan is a retired federal prosecutor and the father of 11 children.
-He lives in New York.
+He lives in Maryland.

 KRISTA TIPPETT, HOST: I’m Krista Tippett.
 Today, “Living Islam,” the nature and meaning of Muslim identity in nine very different American lives.